Prairie Dog: We Have A Lot To Say

 Prairie dogs have lost 95% of their habitat.
 These are tough little fellows who live in close-knit communities.
 They work together to share food and protect their towns (towns are what prairie dog communities are called).
 They are essential for our prairies as their tunnels aerate the soil.
 They are a food source for many predators and their dung is high in nitrogen and improves soil quality.
 Snakes and burrowing owls rely on their tunnels and frequently move into them.
 Prairie dogs have more complex vocalizations than even chimps and dolphins!

-When I speak to wild animals, I ask to speak to a member from the collective as well as an individual.
+When I speak to wild animals, I ask to speak to a member of the collective as well as an individual.
 The collective representative lives in heaven but the individual is living here on our earth.
 I do this because, many times, they each have very different messages.

 Hello!
 What a pleasure to actually speak with a human being!
 I am so happy to be here and to be heard for all of my species!